 Most gracious and amazing God, we rejoice in this beautiful, wonderful planet on which we live and in your sustaining grace.
-However, we are aware of the suffering of neighbours both nearby and further afield, more often than not as a result of mankind's failure to live as you call us to.
+However, we are aware of the suffering of neighbours both nearby and further afield, more often than not as a result of human pride, selfishness, cruelty, avarice or indifference.
 We recognize that you have blessed us throughout our lives and so we ask you to help us to play our part to heal some of the world's brokenness, however small our role may be.
 We know, too, that our powers are limited, so many situations are far beyond our powers to remedy, but they are not beyond yours.
-Gracious God, hear our prayer for our world.
-Bestow your blessing upon all peoples and all races, especially the blessing of peace in countries which are suffering the ravages of war, persecution and terrorism.
-Lord, we bring to you our prayer for the victims of mankind's inhumanity to man.
-Grant them the support and courage they need to build a new, better and secure future.
-We pray that the leaders of the world learn to seek the ways of peace and to negotiate and compromise instead of using force to gain their ends.
-May the leaders of countries where people are persecuted for their beliefs, race or gender, turn and seek mercy and justice in their dealings.
-We pray for the population of Myanmar after the military takeover.
-May there be a peaceful resolution to this crisis.

-Loving God, we pray for our community: may we answer your call to serve you through the mission of our churches and organizations that serve the poor and vulnerable in our society.
-We pray for the churches in our area and for the World Church.
-Guide us through this pandemic, so we can serve our communities and support the poor and broken-hearted, both here and abroad.
-Help us to find new ways, to not only preach Good News but to live it day by day and to be a light of hope in a gloomy world.
+Loving God, we pray for our community: may we answer your call to serve you through the mission of our churches, or by supporting the work done by food banks, street pastors and any organization that serves the poor and vulnerable in our society, or by supporting Christian Aid, All We Can and other relief organizations that address the grievous poverty in the Developing World.

+We pray for our church, the churches in our Circuit and the World Church.
+Guide us how best to serve our communities and help us to find new ways, to not only preach Good News but to live it day by day; to be a light of hope in a self-centred, sin-darkened world.